ionworks/Ionwizard/Quick_start/image_installation.md

 Ionwizard will download the image, create a container, and start the software.
 The image can be access here: http://localhost:8888/tree

+## Requirements

 ### Docker

 Ionwizard creates the containers using Docker.
 The Docker daemon needs to be running to use the container wizard functionality.

+### Troubleshooting

+General:
+- Curl is required to fetch the Docker image.
+While curl should be installed on most systems.
+Older operating systems might not come with it by default.
+- Docker must be installed and running to use the containers.

+MacOS:
+- The [Rosetta](https://developer.apple.com/documentation/apple-silicon/about-the-rosetta-translation-environment) compatibility library is needed to get good performance with Docker on systems using Apple Silicon.
+- Using Rosetta with Docker may require updating to the newest version of Docker.

 ### Configuration file